SeanBunch/restaurant-reservation-system/README.md

 # Restaurant Reservation System

-## Existing files
+## Project is hosted on Render [HERE](https://resaurant-reservation-system-front-end.onrender.com).
+### *Initial loading of data can take up to 1 minute due to free Render account.

 Backend controllers and services to connect to, and query, PostgreSQL database via [Knex](http://knexjs.org/).

-## Project is hosted on Render [HERE](https://resaurant-reservation-system-front-end.onrender.com).

-The hosting service is on a free account so the initial loadtimes can be slow.
-After the first render of the site things should work smoothly.

 The table below describes the folders in this repository: